gitinclude/gitinclude.NET/README.md

 # gitinclude.NET

+For including only deeply nested sets of files.

 ## Why?

-I started this as a nice little puzzle in response to a StackOverflow question, where the problem was to provide an easy and offline way to create a pattern like this (let's call it *soluiton 1*):
+I started this as a nice little puzzle (a programming exercise) in response to a StackOverflow question, where the problem was to provide an easy and offline way to create a pattern like this (let's call it *soluiton 1*):
 ```
 StrategicProject/*
 !StrategicProject/SpecificProject1/